SuperFlex Blog

 Hypertrophy in 4 Days Per Week

 You do not need a 6-day split to grow.
-Learn how to build muscle on 4 days per week with smarter volume budgeting, exercise selection, and progression rules.
+Build muscle in 4 days per week with smarter volume budgeting, exercise selection, and progression.

 Strength Training for Moms Who Lift